adobkin/adalert/README.md

  * Add text fields and text views.
 Add validators for each text field and text view.
  * Add any custom content view to an alert controller and/or a custom header view.

+After configuring the ADAlertController present it using the presentViewController:animated:completion: method.

 ## Details